ioBroker/ioBroker.docs/docs/en/README.md

 ---
 title: Welcome
-lastChanged: 22.02.2022
+lastChanged: 07.04.2022
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/README.md
-hash: kDoSRFemU7u/Dh8D21r/jpgTnhy2VnXCFHiRFax3en0=
+hash: 8AHt0wppgwAmiQS2SX+R3EKvvJat1c8b74YyaoGK9e8=
 ---
 # Welcome
 ## Note on the current documentation
 ?> The documentation is under construction and is constantly being expanded.
 It may therefore happen that links do not yet work or that content is missing.
 We are grateful for any help in creating new articles or improvements.
-Information about this is available here [in the forum][].<br><br> **Until all content has been adopted, the old documentation is still [to be found here](https://www.iobroker.net/docu/).
+Information about this is available here [in the forum][].<br/><br/> **Until all content has been adopted, the old documentation is still [to be found here](https://www.iobroker.net/docu/).
 It will be successively replaced by this new documentation.**

-<br><br><br>
+<br/><br/><br/>

 # IoBroker - Automate your life
 ioBroker is a software solution to automate your home.
 It allows a wide variety of smart home systems, which would remain isolated solutions without ioBroker, to be connected and thus controlled comprehensively.